Showing 3 dogs

 Are Poodles hypoallergenic?

 Poodles are considered hypoallergenic because they shed very little and produce less dander than most breeds.
-However, no dog is truly 100% hypoallergenic.
-Doodle mixes (Goldendoodles, Labradoodles) have variable coats — some are low-shedding like a Poodle, while others shed more like their non-Poodle parent.
+No dog is truly 100% hypoallergenic, but Poodles are one of the closest.
+Doodle mixes (Goldendoodles, Labradoodles) have variable coats — some inherit the Poodle low-shed coat, others shed more like their non-Poodle parent.
+F1B and multi-generation Doodles are more reliably low-shed than F1 crosses.
 Spend time with the specific dog before adopting if allergies are a concern.

 How much grooming do Poodles and Doodles need?